gopaladhikari/EduLearn/server/README.md

-# E-learning
+# EduLearn

-E-learning is the software that allows teachers to upload courses and students to enroll in them.
+EduLearn is the software that allows teachers to upload courses and students to enroll in them.
 It provides a platform for managing course uploads, student enrollments, and caching for improved performance.

 ## Requirements